lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

   order: 3
 ---

-Javascript class mixins are a stadard Javascript code pattern for sharing code between classes.
-As opposed to "has-a" composition patterns like [reactive controllers](../controllers/), where a class can _own_ a controller to add behavior, mixins implement "is-a" composition, where the mixins causes the class itself to _be_ an instance of the behavior being shared.
+Class mixins are a standard Javascript code pattern for sharing code between classes.
+As opposed to "has-a" composition patterns like [reactive controllers](../controllers/), where a class can _own_ a controller to add behavior, mixins implement "is-a" composition, where the mixin causes the class itself to _be_ an instance of the behavior being shared.

-Mixins can be useful for adding behavior to Lit component classes by adding to or overriding their lifecycle callbacks and adding API to the class.
+You can use mixins to customize a Lit component by adding API or overriding its lifecycle callbacks.

 ## Mixin basics